FoundationDB/fdb-kubernetes-operator/docs/design/bin_pack_fault_domains.md

 - The `ReplaceMisconfiguredProcessGroups` reconcile loop must be aware of the fault domains.

 We will only count process groups that are not marked for removal.
+The following calculation has to be done for every process class.
 We can calculate the minimum and maximum number of Pods per fault domain with the following logic:

 ```